numfocus/gsoc/2017/proposals/chait-kaitlyn.md

 **PythreeJS** is a bridge between Python and ThreeJS using Ipywidgets infrastructure.

 ##Implementation:
 The implementation of this application will be based off the *Model-View-Controller* pattern as described before.

-*Controller*: In the following prototypes below, you will see the use of an object called Controller.
-The design purpose of this object is to serve as a data controller, in which it is mandatory to have ability to import and export serialized data.
-This implies that a Controller should be able to created with a figure and a figure can be created by a Controller.
+    *Controller*: In the following prototypes below, an object called Controller being used.
+The design purpose of this object is to serve as a data controller.
+The two following actions are mandatory:
+        * import data from a serialized representation
+        * export data to a serialized representation This object must be implemented with a way to properly unpack/pack data from/to a json object file.

 Note:
     * The set of data can be list, ndarray, or other representation compatible with Matplotlib.
 When exporting data, my first focus will be *to_json* function, in the future I would like to work out to other data types.
+    * Keep in mind unserializable aspects of a figure: how to deal with it?

+In the implementation, the controller will be key, but then we will have to deal with the serialization in PythreeJS.

 ### Prototype:
 Here are some examples of how the serializer should work and be implemented